rikyahmad/coffee_shop/README.md

 #### Contact:
 For any inquiries or feedback, please contact [riky.fathoni@gmail.com](mailto:riky.fathoni@gmail.com).

 Thank you for using Coffee Shop App!
-Happy task managing! 🚀
+Enjoy exploring! 🚀